PermafrostDiscoveryGateway/SecondLevelBigStatsDataProducts_PDG/README.md

    1) using geopackages.

-      **Without database: This is the code we are currently use for generating data products.
+      **statistics_mapping_noDatabase.py (Without database): This is the code we are currently use for generating data products.
 It runs without database to achieve the best performance.**

       With database: This is previous experiments we've tried.